department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/component_accessibility_review.md

 - [ ] Full accessibility review of the component is completed
 - [ ] Add descriptions of any issues found to this ticket
     - [ ] If any problems are found, add screen recordings and/or screenshots to comments on this ticket that show the problem.
-- [ ] Alert Katy and the developer who built the component when the review is complete
+- [ ] If necessary, discuss any accessibility issues found with the engineer who developed the component
 - [ ] Re-review any fixes the developer makes to the component

 ## Acceptance Criteria